 Excerpted from “God’s Work and Man’s Practice” in The Word Appears in the Flesh

-“Sharing and communing experiences” means speaking of every thought in your heart, your state, your experiences and knowledge of God’s words, as well as the corrupt disposition within you.
-And after that, others discern these things, and accept the positive and recognize that which is negative.
+“Sharing and communing experiences” means giving voice to every thought in your heart, your state of being, your experiences and knowledge of God’s words, and the corrupt disposition within you, and then letting others discern them, accept the positive parts, and recognize that which is negative.
 Only this is sharing, and only this is truly communing.
-It does not simply mean having insights into the words of God or a part of a hymn, and communing as you please and then not taking it any further, and not saying anything related to your own actual life.
-Everyone talks about doctrinal and theoretical knowledge and says nothing of knowledge drawn from actual experiences.
-You all avoid talking about such things, about your personal lives, about your life in the church with your brothers and sisters, and about your own inner world.
-By doing this, how can there be true communication between people?
-How can there be real trust?
+It does not simply involve having certain insights into God’s words or a part of a hymn, and then communing as you please without taking it any further or saying anything related to your own actual life.
+Everyone talks about doctrinal and theoretical knowledge, but says nothing of knowledge gained from actual experiences.
+You all avoid talking about such things—about your personal lives, about your life in the church with your brothers and sisters, about your own inner world.
+In doing so, how can true communication between people occur?
+How can there be any real trust?
 There cannot be any!
-What do you say, if a wife never speaks of the words within her heart to her husband, are they confidants?
-Do they confide in each other?
-Suppose that all day long they say, “I love you!”
-They say only this, yet they have never laid bare what they are thinking in their hearts, what they want of each other, or what problems they have.
-They have never spoken to each other of such things, nor have they ever confided in each other—and if the two of them have never confided in each other, then are they a couple who love each other?
-If they have nothing but high-sounding words for each other when they are together, are they truly husband and wife?
+If a wife never voices the words in her heart to her husband, are they confidants?
+Do they know what is on each other’s mind?
+Suppose that they are constantly saying, “I love you!”
+They say only this, yet have never laid bare what they are actually thinking deep down, what they want of each other, or what problems they have.
+They have never spoken to each other of such things, nor have they ever confided in each other—so are they really a couple who love each other?
+If, when together, they have nothing but superficial niceties for each other, then are they truly husband and wife?
 Certainly not!
-If brothers and sisters are to be able to confide in each other, help each other out, and provide for one another when they are together, then each person must speak of their own true experiences.
-If you don’t talk of your own true experiences, and only speak high-sounding words, and words that are doctrinal and superficial, then you are not an honest person, and you are incapable of being honest.
+If brothers and sisters are to be capable of confiding in each other, helping each other out, and providing for one another, then each person must speak of his or her own true experiences.
+If you do not talk of your own true experiences, and only speak catchphrases and words that are doctrinal and superficial, then you are not an honest person, and you are incapable of being an honest person.

 Excerpted from “The Most Fundamental Practice of Being an Honest Person” in Records of Christ’s Talks

-When bearing testimony for God, you should mainly talk more about how God judges and chastises people, what trials He uses to refine humans and change their dispositions.
-You should also talk about how much corruption has been revealed in your experience, how much you have endured and how you were eventually conquered by God; how much real knowledge of God’s work you have, and how you should bear witness for God and repay Him for His love.
+When bearing testimony for God, you should mainly talk more about how God judges and chastises people, what trials He uses to refine people and change their dispositions.
+You should also talk about how much corruption has been revealed in your experience, how much you have endured and how you were eventually conquered by God; talk about how much real knowledge of God’s work you have, and how you should bear witness for God and repay Him for His love.
 You should put substance into this kind of language, while putting it in a simple manner.
 Do not talk about empty theories.
 Speak more down-to-earth; speak from the heart.
 This is how you should experience.
 Do not equip yourselves with profound-seeming, empty theories in an effort to show off; doing so makes you appear quite arrogant and senseless.
-You should speak more of actual, real things from your experience that are real and from the heart; this is most beneficial to others, and most appropriate for them to see.
+You should speak more of real things from your actual experience that are genuine and from the heart; this is most beneficial to others, and most appropriate for them to see.
 You used to be people who opposed God the most and were least inclined to submit to Him, but now you have been conquered—never forget that.
-You should diligently devote much reflection and thought to these matters.
-Once you have realized this, you will know how to bear testimony; otherwise, you are liable to commit shameless and senseless acts.
+You should ponder and think about these matters more.
+Once people have understood them clearly, they will know how to bear testimony; otherwise, they will be liable to commit shameful and senseless acts.